-The Australian Bureau of Statistics reveals 2.7 million Australians were either let go from their roles, had work hours reduced, or left the labour force in April — never mind the effect the first couple of weeks in May has had to further impact those statistics.
+The Australian Bureau of Statistics reveals 2.7 million Australians were either let go from their roles, had work hours reduced, or left the labour force in April 2020 — and that was just the beginning of the pandemic’s effect on the Australian workforce.

 So how does one cut through?
-As Banks explains, a comprehensive application is key to being seen by potential employers.
-Should someone find themselves in a position in which they now suddenly have extra time on their hands, it could be wise to use this break to bolster their future job applications.
+As Banks explains, a comprehensive application is key to being seen by potential employers, and it’s worth carving out some time to bolster future job applications.

 “Highlight your experience and include relevant examples in your cover letter so employers can immediately assess your eligibility.
 When doing this, it’s always worth replicating it on your SEEK Profile.
 Employers also refer to your profile when assessing your suitability for a role and can also proactively search for your skills — so the more relevant information you include about yourself, the better your chances of standing out.”